Experimental Evaluation of Individualized Treatment Rules

 where $\pi(\bx) = 1/[1+\exp\{3(x_1+x_{43}+0.3(x_{10}-1))-1\}]$, $\mu(\bx) = -\sin(\Phi(\pi(\bx)))+x_{43}$, and $\tau(\bx) = \xi(x_3x_{24}+(x_{14}-1)-(x_{15}-1))$ with $\Phi(\cdot)$ representing the standard Normal CDF and $x_j$ indicating a specific covariate in the data set.
 One important difference is that we assume a complete randomized experiment whereas the original DGP generated the treatment using a function of covariates to emulate an observational study.
 As in the competition, we focus on two scenarios regarding the treatment effect size by setting $\xi$ equal to $2$ (``high'') and $1/3$ (``low'').
 Although the original DGP included four different error distributions, we use the i.i.d. error, $\sigma(\bX_i)\epsilon_i$ where $\sigma(\bx) = 0.25 \sqrt{\V(\mu(\bx)+\pi(\bx)\tau(\bx))}$ and $\epsilon_i \iid \mathcal{N}(0,1)$.

-For fixed ITRs, we can directly compute the true values of our causal quantities of interest using the outcome model specified in equation~\eqref{eq:outcome} and evaluate each quantity based on the entire original data set.
+For fixed ITRs, we can directly compute the true values of our causal quantities of interest using the outcome model specified in Eqn~\eqref{eq:outcome} and evaluate each quantity based on the entire original data set.
 This computation is valid because we assume the population distribution of covariates is equal to the empirical distribution of the original data set.
 For the estimated ITR case, however, we do not have an analytical expression for the true value of a causal quantity of interest.
 Therefore, we obtain an approximate true value via Monte Carlo simulation.
 We generate 10,000 independent datasets based on the same DGP, and train the specified algorithm $F$ on each of the datasets using 5-fold cross-validation (i.e., $K=5$).